MashuAjmera/data-analytics-development/README.md

-# Data Flow App Development Toolkit
+# Data Flow App Development Platform
 # Vision
 This project envisions a platform to
 - **onboard a sensor** (parameters the sensor can measure and protocols using which it can communicate)